aeternity/protocol/channels/ON-CHAIN.md

 - `channel_id`: channel id as recorded on-chain
 - `from_id`: sender of the deposit
-- `amount`: amount of tokens deposited
+- `amount`: amount of coins deposited
-- `ttl`:
-- `fee`:
 - `state_hash`: the root hash of the channel state tree after the deposit had been applied; This is not validated, just kept in the channel's object
 - `round`: the channel's internal round that applies the deposit
+- `ttl`: blockheight target until this transaction can be included
+- `fee`: transaction fee
-- `nonce`: account nonce of the submitter
+- `nonce`: `from_id`'s account nonce

 Note that the `round` should be incremented on each off-chain update.
 This is enforced by all on-chain transactions that have either `round` or a `payload`